F r a n k e n b l o c k s

 B a s e p l a t e s

-10035-3 Baseplate 16x8x2 Small Dual Groove The standard baseplate with mounting holes on the corners, lowered sections to run cables through or slide other elements in, and 6 M4 holes in the center to attach other objects.
+10035-3 Baseplate Small Dual Groove - 8x16x2 The standard baseplate with mounting holes on the corners, lowered sections to run cables through or slide other elements in, and 6 M4 holes in the center to attach other objects.

-Standard The standard baseplate is a 16x8x2 rectangle with a combination of lowered flat surfaces, studs, and holes where other elements can be attached to using M4 bolts.
+Standard Plates The standard baseplate is a 16x8x2 rectangle with a combination of lowered flat surfaces, studded areas, and M4 holes.
+All standard plates can be interconnected using 2x2x1, 2x3x1, or 2x4x1 plates.
+This is not always the case with the variant plates.